pinheiroGroup/Kinbiont.jl/docs/src/05_examples_simulations/index.md

 **Cost-Benefit Allocation Rule**

-In this rule, resources are allocated based on the benefit-to-cost ratio of each substrate.
+In this rule, resources are allocated based on each substrate's benefit-to-cost ratio.
 Substrates with a higher benefit-to-cost ratio receive more resources.

 ```julia
 function cost_benefit_allocation_rule(a, b, V_S, k_S, Y_S, P, S, cost, protein_thresholds)